greg-js/arch-wiki-md-repo/wiki/_content/Touhou.md

 ### Audio in Windows-era games

-If you find that you have no audio in any of the Windows era or later games (Touhou 6 and later), make sure to install [lib32-alsa-utils](https://www.archlinux.org/packages/?name=lib32-alsa-utils)<sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): package not found]</sup> and [lib32-alsa-plugins](https://www.archlinux.org/packages/?name=lib32-alsa-plugins), and recheck your configuration in winecfg.
+If you find that you have no audio in any of the Windows era or later games (Touhou 6 and later), make sure to install [lib32-alsa-utils](https://www.archlinux.org/packages/?name=lib32-alsa-utils) and [lib32-alsa-plugins](https://www.archlinux.org/packages/?name=lib32-alsa-plugins), and recheck your configuration in winecfg.
 In addition, set the audio in-game to "WAV" mode.

 ## See also